Fast Predictive Uncertainty for Classification with Bayesian Deep Networks: The Laplace Bridge for BNNs

-Approximating the density of the softmax-Gaussian random variable that is the output of the BNN as a Dirichlet, using the LB, \emph{analytically} approximates the predictive distribution in a single step instead of drawing many samples.
-From Eq.~\eqref{eq:alpha_transform}, this requires $\mathcal{O}(K)$ computations to construct the $K$ parameters $\alpha_k$ of the Dirichlet.
+Using the LB we can \emph{analytically} approximate the density of the softmax-Gaussian random variable that is the output of the BNN as a Dirichlet rather than using many samples.
+As shown in Eq.~\eqref{eq:alpha_transform}, it requires $\mathcal{O}(K)$ computations to construct the $K$ parameters $\alpha_k$ of the Dirichlet.
 In contrast, MC-integration has computational costs of $\mathcal{O}(MJ)$, where $M$ is the number of samples and $J$ is the cost of sampling from $q(\vz \vert \vx)$ (typically $J$ is of order $K^2$ after an initial $\mathcal{O}(K^3)$ operation for a matrix decomposition of the covariance).
 The MC approximation has the usual sampling error of $\mathcal{O}(1/\sqrt{M})$, while the LB has a fixed but small error (empirical comparison in \Cref{subsec:exp3_time}).
-This means that computing the LB is faster than drawing a single MCMC sample while yielding a full distribution.
+This means that computing the LB is faster than drawing a single MC sample while yielding a full distribution.

-We now discuss some qualitative properties of the LB relevant for the uncertainty quantification use-case in Deep Learning: For output classes of comparably high probability, as defined below, the variance $\mathrm{Var}(\pi_k | \valpha)$ under the LB increases with the variance $\mSigma_{ii}$ of the underlying Gaussian.
-In this sense, the LB approximates the uncertainty information encoded in the output of a BNN.